Frieze x Deutsche Bank

 • The fourth fellowship is in partnership with the Whitworth, The University of Manchester

-• Alongside support from Frieze and Deutsche Bank, funds will be raised with the sale of a unique work by artist Ibrahim Mahama, as well as a special edition at Frieze London 2022 • Recruitment for the fellow will begin in Autumn 2023
+• Alongside support from Frieze and Deutsche Bank, funds are being raised with the sale of a unique work by artist Ibrahim Mahama, as well as a special edition released at Frieze London 2022

 Deutsche Bank and Frieze announce the return of the Emerging Curators Fellowship, a national initiative supporting emerging Black and POC curators.
 This year realized in partnership with the Whitworth, the initiative brings together artists and organizations across the non-profit and private sectors to increase accessibility, representation, and social mobility within the arts as well as create an opportunity to grow and deepen curatorial practice in some of the UK’s leading public art institutions.
 The fourth iteration of the initiative follows successful fellowships in institutions including V&A East, Chisenhale Gallery, and BALTIC.

-The 2023 fellow will work with the Whitworth, an established institution committed to decolonizing art and its spaces through practices of care, accessibility, representation and social mobility.
-The fellow will join the Collections and Exhibitions team and will work on the gallery’s programme reflecting the University’s bicentenary as a core piece of their work late 2023 to mid 2025.
+The fellow will work with the Whitworth, an established institution committed to decolonizing art and its spaces through practices of care, accessibility, representation and social mobility.
+The fellow will join the Collections and Exhibitions team and will work on the gallery’s programme reflecting the University’s bicentenary as a core piece of their work begining in late 2024 and during 2025.
 They will also have the opportunity to receive funding to carry out a piece of practice-based research as part of the Fellowship.
 The Fellow will have access to mentoring sessions with the members of the Frieze team and Deutsche Bank Art and will undergo practical training, one-to-one mentoring as well as continuous professional development in the role.

 To mark the fourth anniversary of the launch, the work of fellows Amina Jama and Kinnari Saraya will be shown at Frieze London.